Ottawa Retirement Homes

-Ottawa’s population is a little over 1.2 million, of which 13.2% (158,400 people) are senior citizens.
-That population segment is steadily growing as more and more individuals reach retirement, a trend expected to continue into the future.
+Ottawa’s population is a little over 1.2 million, of which 144,140 are 65 years or older.
+(1) That population segment is steadily growing as more and more individuals reach retirement, a trend expected to continue into the future.
 As the nation’s capital, Ottawa offers a comfortable quality of life and a wealth of attractions, including a UNESCO world heritage site, a network of walking paths and bike trails, as well as lively downtown area.

 Ottawa is home to a diverse population and the city is segmented into distinct neighborhoods, each offering its own lifestyle and services.
 This variety offers senior residents the opportunity to select retirement homes in a range of locations.

 Retirement homes are privately owned facilities that can be rented by seniors who are able to live with little or no outside help.
 This type of senior living community is ideal for seniors who prefer to live much more independently than in a long-term care home or supportive housing.

 The Retirement Homes Act protects senior individuals who are living in Ontario retirement homes.
 All retirement homes in Ontario are regulated by the Retirement Homes Regulatory Authority (RHRA), enforcing care and safety standards and supporting the rights of residents through licensing, inspections, and investigating complaints.